Home » Crafts » Cute Washi Tape Basket

 Cute Washi Tape Basket

-Last week when I was digging through my baskets for the thrift store basket with leather belt, I remembered this great idea for a cute washi tape basket idea from my friend Jeanie at Create & Babble.
-She left her basket au natural, but I decided to paint my basket.
+Last week, while digging through my baskets for the thrift store basket with a leather belt, I remembered this excellent idea for a cute washi tape basket from my friend Jeanie at Create & Babble.
+She left her basket as is, but I decided to paint my basket.
 After spray painting the last basket, I opted to paint this cute basket by hand.

 Materials for Cute Washi Tape Basket